brownsys/paralegal-osdi-2025-artifact/README.md

 - In the paper we run these experiments with 5 repetitions to ensure stable results.
 This option is commented out in the configuration provided to you, as the numbers tend to be similar even for just one run and this makes the overall runtime almost 5 times lower.
-If you so desire, you may comment the option back in at the top of the file.
+If you so desire, you may uncomment the option at the top of the file.
 - In the configuration the experiments that are known to time out in 15min are commented out for your convenience.
 If you would like to check that they do feel free to comment them back in *or* there is also a separate